api3dao/airnode/packages/airnode-examples/README.md

 This command will facilitate the previously built artifacts container to build the deployer.

-### 11. (Only if deploying to AWS) Deploy Airnode
+### 11. (Only if deploying to a cloud provider) Deploy Airnode

-Now you're ready to deploy Airnode on AWS.
+Now you're ready to deploy Airnode on the cloud provider.
 Just run:

 ```sh
 yarn deploy-airnode